 This way, rather than slicing your steak in half, you leave the juices inside of the meat where they belong until you’re sitting at the dinner table.
 Further, if the meat isn’t quite ready when you test, you’ve only made a small hole and won’t dry out half the roast when you put it back in the oven or on the grill.

 Other Secrets When Cooking Meat

 Remember that the majority of cooked meats continue cooking some time after being removed from the heat of the grill or oven.
-This means that smaller cuts of meat, or hamburgers, for example, might rise an additional five degrees in temperature, and this should be factored into your read of the Meat Thermometer.
+This means that smaller cuts of meat, or hamburgers, for example, might rise an additional five degrees in temperature, and this should be factored into your read of the thermometer.
 To an even greater degree, large cuts of meat such as roasts tend to continue cooking after removal from the heat, rising as much as an extra ten degrees.